percona/pg_tde/documentation/docs/tde.md

 * For DBAs:

-    - Granular encryption of specific tablespaces and reducing the performance overhead that encryption brings
+    - Granular encryption of specific tables and reducing the performance overhead that encryption brings
     - Additional layer of security to existing security measures like storage-level encryption, data encryption in transit using TLS, access control and more.

 !!! admonition "See also"